 Note, however, that the brightness is locked to 100/maximum in this mode, and you cannot change it.
 So, the screen might be too bright for you when using the sRGB mode.

 Another thing to keep in mind is that ASUS misprint ‘90% DCI-P3’ on some boxes instead of ‘95% DCI-P3’.

 Moving on, the ASUS XG279Q supports HDR (High Dynamic Range) and carries VESA’s entry-level DisplayHDR 400 certification.

 Thanks to its wide color gamut and excellent peak brightness that reaches over 400-nits, some HDR content will look noticeably better than SDR, but you’re not getting the true HDR viewing experience.

 The monitor even supports local dimming via its ‘Dynamic Dimming’ feature.
-Sadly, there are only 8 dimming zones which are fairly slow and ineffective.
+Sadly, there are only eight dimming zones which are relatively slow and ineffective.
 You might want to enable it for watching movies, but you’ll mostly prefer it disabled.

 You can overclock the monitor up to 170Hz by simply increasing its refresh rate in the OSD (On-Screen Display) menu and your drivers/PC display settings.